 - Average Engagement = The engagement of the videos (likes, comments, and dislikes) divided by the number of videos published in the selected time period.

-The TikTok engagement rate formula
+How to calculate your TikTok engagement rate

-TikTok analytics presents the engagement formula as the sum of video views, profile views, likes, comments, saves and shares.
+TikTok analytics presents the engagement formula as the sum of video views, profile views, likes, comments, saves, and shares.

 Unlike the other social networks that are oriented towards the idea of community - where an account's follower count is probably the number one indicator of its popularity, TikTok's case is rather particular.